The shakers

 salt & pepper shakers.

-And though we all wondered, we never spoke of it …
+And though I often wondered.
+I never spoke of it

 She and I sat in her